SharePoint/sp-dev-docs/docs/general-development/how-to-create-tabular-data-source-providers-for-performancepoint-services-in-sha.md

 The procedures and code examples in this topic are based on the **WSTabularDataSourceProvider** class from the [custom objects sample](http://msdn.microsoft.com/library/af021d52-7562-4e7a-9de4-e1fc5784a59d%28Office.15%29.aspx).
 The provider retrieves stock quotes from an external web service for specified stock symbols.
 It stores historical stock quote data in a cache file, which enables the data to be sliced by time.
-For the complete code for the class, see  [Code example: Create a data source provider for custom PerformancePoint Services tabular data sources in SharePoint Server 2013](#bk_example).
+For the complete code for the class, see  [Code example: Create a data source provider for custom PerformancePoint Services tabular data sources in SharePoint](#bk_example).